Pubs in Brighton: Ownership

 Many pubs in Brighton are owned by breweries or national pub chains.
-The Fuller's chain operates the Grand Central near Brighton station, the Sir Charles Napier in Hanover, the Basketmakers Arms in the North Laine and the Prestonville Arms in the Prestonville area.
+The Fuller's chain operates the Grand Central near Brighton station, the Sir Charles Napier in Hanover, the Basketmakers Arms in North Laine and the Prestonville Arms in the Prestonville area.
 The Shepherd Neame Brewery owns the Bath Arms in The Lanes, the Caxton Arms in the West Hill area, the Prince of Wales at Clarence Square, the Regency Tavern at Regency Square and the Dover Castle in Hanover.
 Greene King operates the Druid's Head and The Sussex in The Lanes, the Fiveways at Hollingdean and the White Horse Inn at Rottingdean.
 Of the three Wetherspoons pubs in the city of Brighton and Hove, two are in central Brighton (in North Street and West Street) and one is at Brighton Marina.
 (Note: There was another in Hove, but it was put up for sale in September 2022 and closed in March 2023.)
 There are also branches of the All Bar One, BrewDog and Walkabout chains.

-Local breweries which operate tied houses in Brighton include Harvey's of Lewes, which owns the Constant Service in Hanover, the Lord Nelson near Brighton station, the Mitre Tavern near London Road and the Maris and Otter taproom on Western Road; the North Laine Brewery, which runs the North Laine Brewhouse pub on Gloucester Place; The Holler Brewery, which acquired new premises in the New England Quarter and opened a taproom there in early 2019; and the Brighton Bier brewery, which has three pubs.
+Local breweries which operate tied houses in Brighton include Harvey's of Lewes, which owns the Constant Service in Hanover, the Lord Nelson near Brighton station, the Mitre Tavern near London Road and the Maris and Otter taproom on Western Road; the Holler Brewery, which acquired new premises in the New England Quarter and opened a taproom there in early 2019; and the Brighton Bier brewery, which has three pubs.
 They took over a 200-year-old Grade II-listed pub on Edward Street in early 2017 and named it Brighton Bierhaus; converted the former Southover pub on Southover Street in Hanover into the Haus on the Hill in late 2018; and took over the former Reservoir pub, also in Hanover, in May 2019 and renamed it the Free Haus.
+The Laine Pub Company, formed in Brighton and bought in 2018 by national operator Punch Pubs, owns more than 30 pubs in the city of Brighton and Hove; those in Brighton include the seafront pub the Fortune of War, the Fiddler's Elbow and the Hope and Ruin in the city centre, the Thomas Kemp (now the Kemp) and the Sidewinder in Kemptown, the Open House and the Signalman, both of which are adjacent to London Road railway station, and the North Laine Brewhouse at Gloucester Place.